jacebenson/cedar/docs/docs/contributing-walkthrough.md

 #### Step 5: Open a PR 🚀

 You’ve made it to the fun part!
-It’s time to use the code you’re working on to create a new PR into the Redwood Framework `main` branch.
+It’s time to use the code you’re working on to create a new PR into the Cedar Framework `main` branch.

 We use GitHub Desktop to walk through the process of:

 - Committing my changes to my development branch
-- Publishing (pushing) my branch and changes to my GitHub repo fork of the Redwood Framework
+- Publishing (pushing) my branch and changes to my GitHub repo fork of the Cedar Framework
-- Opening a PR requesting to merge my forked-repo branch into the Redwood Framework `main` branch
+- Opening a PR requesting to merge my forked-repo branch into the Cedar Framework `main` branch

 > While we use GitHub Desktop as an example, the basic process outlined above is the same whether using the command line or other clients.

-1. **Commit Files:** Using GitHub Desktop, browse to your local Redwood Framework repository and select the current branch you're working on.
+1. **Commit Files:** Using GitHub Desktop, browse to your local Cedar Framework repository and select the current branch you're working on.
 On the left-hand side, you'll see the files that have been modified, added, or removed.
 Check the boxes for the files you want to include in the PR.
 Below the file list, you'll see two text boxes and a "Commit to &lt;your-branch-name&gt;" button.
 Write a short commit message in the first box.
 If you want to add a longer description then you can do so in the second box.
 Click the "Commit to ..." button to commit the changes to the branch.
 The files are now committed under that commit message.

 2. **Push Files:** After committing, you should see an option appear with the count of local commits and a button to "Push origin."
 If you're ready to push those changes to the remote branch, click that button.
 Otherwise, you can keep working and add more commits using the process in step 1.